Water heater foul smell

 Plumbing

-The answer to 'water heater foul smell' is that a foul odor coming from your water heater is often caused by a buildup of bacteria or minerals.
-This can lead to a rotten egg or sulfur-like smell in the hot water.
-Some common causes include an anode rod issue, sediment buildup, or bacterial growth in the tank.
+The answer to 'water heater foul smell' is that a foul odor coming from your water heater is often caused by a buildup of bacteria, which can produce a rotten egg or sulfur-like smell.
+This is a common issue that requires prompt attention to prevent further problems.

 Step-by-Step Guide